How to Choose a Marketing Agency for Your SchoolApril 10, 2019

 1. They understand your business goals.

 Jumping into any professional relationship without doing your research is a no-go, so it’s important to understand exactly what each particular agency can offer you, and how this aligns with your pre-existing business goals.
 If your school has seen great uplift from social media yet doesn’t know how to keep this trajectory going, hiring a marketing agency with a focus on social development might be the way to go.
-Similarly, if you’ve found great success with traditional media, or you want to strengthen this pathway, focus on finding an agency that truly understands this landscape.
+Similarly, if you’ve found great success with inbound marketing methods, or you want to strengthen this pathway, focus on finding an agency that truly understands this landscape.

 Don't have defined business goals yet?
-Check out our post, Steps to Creating a School Digital Marketing Plan.
+Check out our post, Steps to Creating a School Digital Marketing Plan

 2. They fit with your prescribed budget.